wididestrianda01/Instacart/README.md

 ## Methodology
 How to find lever from customer transaction behaviour and purchasing history to improve profitability?

-Customer Segmentation
-Based on Spending Profile is used to generate tailored marketing approach Based on Buying Pattern is used as input to Association Rule Algorithm and Market Basket Analysis to determine key driver to increase profit
+Customer Segmentation based on Spending Profile is used to generate tailored marketing approach Customer Segmentation based on Buying Pattern is used as input to Association Rule Algorithm

+Market Basket Analysis is conducted to determine key driver to increase profit

+### Customer Segmentation based on Spending Profile

+By using RFM Model
+RFM (recency, frequency and monetary) model is a behavior-based model used to analyze the behavior of a customer by measuring when people buy, how often they buy and how much they buy.
+Segmentation is obtained using K-Means Clustering.

+### Customer Segmentation based on Buying Pattern
+By combining clustering & association rules, the information obtained will be more detailed, and avoid the possibility of rules that are not caught or overshadowed by other rules because they are a minority.
+Maybe there are association rules that is common for certain groups of people, but not for majority of people.

+### Market Basket Analysis
+Market Basket Analysis is conducted using the buying pattern clsuter.
+Association rule is performed using 3 algorithm: apriori, FP-Growth, and ECLAT.

+## Conclusion
+* There are 4 Cluster Customer
+  * Loyal Customer
+  * Hibernating
+  * Big Spender
+  * Promising

+* There are 251 assocation rules generated from customer buying pattern.